AllKind/ipset-bash-completion/README.md

 For all *net* type of sets, if hostname completion is attempted, networks are retrieved from /etc/networks.

+Also a list of ip addresses can be supplied using the environment variable _IPSET_IPLIST_FILE.
+Which should point to a file containing an ip address per line.
+They can be ipv4 and/or ipv6.
+Detection which type should be included is done automatically based on the set header.

+---

 When deleting elements from one of the following set types: hash:ip,port hash:ip,port,ip hash:ip,port,net hash:net,port hash:net,iface
 the environment variable _IPSET_COMPL_DEL_MODE is queried to decide how to complete.